Good news:

 There are still many unanswered questions…

-How do full time RVers get mail?
-What kind of insurance do you need?
-How do you stay connected to the internet while on the road?
+How do full-time RVers get mail?
+What kind of health insurance do you need?

 First up, let’s tackle RVers health care: